bitrise-io/devcenter/_articles/en/team-management/teams-plan-faq.md

 ## What features does the Teams plan have?

-The benefits of the Teams plan include:
+Switching to the Teams plan from our credit-based Hobby plan has numerous benefits, including:

 * Unlimited private apps.
 * Unlimited team members and all the team management features.